Vegan Drinks Guide

 Spirits, unlike beer and wine, are made through distillation.
 This process doesn’t involve any animal products, so most unflavored spirits are vegan.

-However, some brand combine spirits with other ingredients like honey, cream or milk to create different flavours.
+However, some brands combine spirits with other ingredients like honey, cream or milk to create different flavours.
 Honey flavoured rums and whiskies and creamy liqueurs are the main ones to watch out for.

 Another thing to watch out for is carmine, a red dye made from scaly insects, which is added to some spirits for colour.
 While Campari doesn’t use carmine to achieve its signature colour, alternatives to it might.